lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verses 3-5.**

-1\.We should desire a habitation for God more than for ourselves.
+1\.
+We should desire a habitation for God more than for ourselves.
 God should have the best of everything.
 "See, now, I dwell in a house of cedar, but the ark of God dwelleth within curtains."

-2\.We should be guided by the house of God in seeking a house for ourselves: "Surely I will not come", etc.
+2\.
+We should be guided by the house of God in seeking a house for ourselves: "Surely I will not come", etc.

-3\.We should labour for the prosperity of God's house even more than of our own.
+3\.
+We should labour for the prosperity of God's house even more than of our own.
 Nothing should make sleep more sweet to us than when the church of God prospers; nothing keep us more awake than when it declines: "I will not give sleep", etc. (Ps 132:4); "Is it time for you, O ye, to dwell in your ceiled houses, and this house lie waste?"— *G. R.*

 **Verse 5.** Something to live for—to find fresh habitations for God.

-1\.The Condescension implied: God *with us.*
+1\.
+The Condescension implied: God *with us.*

-2\.The Districts explored: hearts, homes, "dark places of the earth."
+2\.
+The Districts explored: hearts, homes, "dark places of the earth."

-3\.The Royalty of the Work.
+3\.
+The Royalty of the Work.
 It makes King David busy, and is labour worthy of a king.— *W. B. H.*

 **Verse 5.** *"A place for the LORD."* In the heart, the home, the assembly, the life.
 Everywhere we must find or make a place for the Lord.

 **Verse 5.** *"The mighty God of Jacob."*

-1\.Mighty, and therefore he joined heaven and earth at Bethel.
+1\.
+Mighty, and therefore he joined heaven and earth at Bethel.

-2\.Mighty, and therefore brought Jacob back from Mesopotamia.
+2\.
+Mighty, and therefore brought Jacob back from Mesopotamia.

-3\.Mighty, and yet wrestled with him at Jabbok.
+3\.
+Mighty, and yet wrestled with him at Jabbok.

-4\.Mighty, and yet allowed him to be afflicted.
+4\.
+Mighty, and yet allowed him to be afflicted.

-5\.Mighty, and therefore gave him full deliverance.
+5\.
+Mighty, and therefore gave him full deliverance.

 **Verses 6-7.** We shall use this for practical purposes.
 A soul longing to meet with God.
 God has appointed a meeting place.